fardog/secureoperator/README.md

 ```
 make release
 ```
-Information on the usage of these options is available with
+Information on the usage of program options is available with
 ```shell
 __DOH_PROXY_PROGRAM_PATH__ --help